 “I used the same gear for 14 years, but then went to a fire in Bedford Park after getting new gear, and left that fire covered in corn oil that couldn’t be cleaned,” Kay said after the meeting.
 “I had one set for 14 years, and then had to get a second set within a year’s time.”

 By the meetings’ end, Hickey said he calculated about $174,000 more in costs compared to 2011 in the areas discussed Tuesday night: clothing, fire prevention, public education, IT, GIS, dispatch, communications and buildings and grounds.
 But $100,000 of that amount is tied to a federally-mandated radio narrowband requirement, which would be a one-time cost.

 Hickey further pointed out that he believes about $500,000 of the costs proposed Tuesday could be covered by state and federal money.
-Lobbyist Cheryl Axley, who was hired by the district earlier in the year, will be tasked with turning the ideas into reality.
+Lobbyist Cheryl Axley, , will be tasked with turning the ideas into reality.

 “The past meetings were very quick, ‘see ya later,” Hickey said after the meeting.
 “Now we’re going line by line.
 Our firefighters are doing the best they can in cutting costs.
 We still have to tweak it, but I’m happy with what the firefighters proposed.”